Jumat, 28 Desember 2012

 In this epic all started on Wednesday November 21st when we set off from Quito, with the reassurance that we had chosen the best of our representative, Oliver, and had done the job training prior to consciousness, however, we knew that the competition would be extremely difficult because the participants came from the main countries of the Southern Cone.
 In this Coapa-WUSV were present several VA's from Argentina, Peru Sieger, Brazil Sieger, Uruguay Sieger and two VA's, and several VA Siegers from Chile, among others imported from Germany.

 We arrived in Santiago on Thursday, and due to the characteristics of a cosmopolitan city, it was not possible that Oliver and our other dogs could sleep in a proper place, so that all those days remained sleeping in their travel cages, with the discomfort that this means.
+Finally, the awaited day came, that Saturday November 24th in which they were schutzdienst.
+Darwin Echeverría - AFRICANO, was prepared physically and mentally with his faithful OLIVER.

 With the signal of the Judge Van Dorssen, the handler gave the order to sit to Oliver, took the leash and walked out fuss without the leash, until the helper faced him properly .
 Oliver immediately grabbed him by the schutzarm and when finished the fighting, was ordered immediately to release by Africano, maintaining a perfect surveillance.
 Then came the second part at long distance, Oliver was very motivated, launched yet, and did a succesfull work to the delight of the audience.
 The verdict of the Judge Van Dorssen was: The handler maintains control over the dog, Courage and outstanding fighting spirit, release to the order.
 BEST BITE WORK of COAPA-WUSV 2012.